mSpoeth/YgoNdsRandomizer/README.md

   It simply gives the player a copy of every card of the corresponding Deck Recipe.
 Because of this, you can always see what the randomized deck contains, just by looking up its Sample Recipe.

+### **How to use:**
+  To start the app with the User Interface simply execute the .jar file.
+If the app is ran with any parameters, no UI will open and the entire process happens on command line only.
+  To see all available parameters, run with -h.

+### **Licensing:**
 This project is open-source and most classes can be used as tools and adapted, for example, to modify other aspects of the games or to be able to randomise the other Yugioh games on the DS.